Skip to main content

 The protocol constrains allowed transitions:

-• Two exposures for the same token cannot both transition the state forward.
+• Two exposure_shown events for the same token cannot both transition the state forward

-• A click without prior exposure state is not a valid transition.
+• An interaction_started without prior exposure_shown state is not a valid transition

-• A conversion without a verified click state is not a valid transition.
+• A task_completed without a verified prior state is not a valid transition

-Operators implement their own logic to detect and enforce these constraints, ensuring billing integrity and logical consistency.
+Operators implement their own logic to detect and enforce these constraints, ensuring settlement integrity and logical consistency.

 7. Ledger integration